Southbank Centre Winter Market

 If you’re struggling to find the perfect, unique present for a loved one, the Christmas Independent Ceramics Market is bound to have the answer.
 The annual fair brings together over 150 ceramics makers, from students to established artists, all selling their distinctive wares in one space.
 Browse stall after stall of cups, sculptures and more and keep your eyes peeled for that special treasure.
 The market will make things more festive with a sound system to soundtrack your shopping, plus mulled wine and seasonal food to keep you refreshed on your search.

-Opening Dates: Sunday December 14
+Opening dates: Sunday December 14

-Best For: Stunning ceramics and sculptures
+What you’ll find: Stunning ceramics and sculptures

 • Shopping